bogwonch/appstore-agreements/Terms-and-Conditions.md

 Aptoide
 :   Aptoide may review, screen, modify and remove apps but is not obliged to.
 The Aptiode *trusted app* sign indicates an automatic virus checker has checked the app and *does not* imply Aptoide actually checked it.

+Apple
+:   Nothing I can see, however they do have a stringent review process.

 What can you do with the content
 --------------------------------